aeternity/protocol/consensus/consensus.md

 Signature             :: binary()

 Signature = sign(NetworkId + SerializedObject)
+or Signature = sign(NetworkId + Blake2b(SerializedObject))
 ```

 Prefix defaults to ``ae_mainnet`` (``binary()``) and it is configurable via node config.
 The prefix is not part of a serialized transaction.
 We add it only for signature.
 Consider changing the id in case of forking the blockchain network,
 in order to lower danger of replay attacks.

+**Note:** Post Lima hard-fork it is allowed to sign either the full serialized object, or
+the hash of the serialized object; prefixed with the network id in either case.

 ### Proof of Work